Debiasing Made State-of-the-art: Revisiting the Simple Seed-based Weak Supervision for Text Classification: Method

 \subsection{Random deletion}

 In real-world applications, the seed words provided by the user may not always be accessible due to privacy concerns or simply because they are lost when processing and integrating the data.
-We show that it is still possible to perform seed deletion in a probabilistic manner without knowing seed words, nevertheless still effective for confidence-based pseudo-label selection.
+We show that it is still feasible to perform seed deletion in a probabilistic manner without knowing seed words, while remaining effective for confidence-based pseudo-label selection.